Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 How It's Tracked

-The New Jersey Department of Health's Occupational Health Surveillance Unit uses multiple data sources to track workplace injury and illness, develop intervention strategies, and provide employers with practical solutions to reduce hazards in New Jersey workplaces.
+The New Jersey Department of Health's Occupational Health Surveillance Unit uses multiple data sources to track workplace injuries and illnesses, develop intervention strategies, and provide workers and employers with practical solutions to reduce hazards in New Jersey workplaces.

 Publications